-The Act on Sites for Establishment of Low Level Radioactive Waste Final Disposal Facility was promulgated in May 2006.
+The Act on Sites for Establishment of Low Level Radioactive Waste Final Disposal Facility was promulgated in May 2006, totally composed of 21 articles.
 This Act is formulated for selecting the sites of final disposal facility of low level radioactive waste ("disposal facility" for short hereinafter) and conforming to the requirements on safety and environmental protection.
-This Act is composed of 21 articles that are grouped into eight chapters as follows: